The Sleep-Empathy Axis: How Exhaustion Shuts Down the Brain's Compassion Centers

 Digital Sunset: All screens (phones, tablets, computers, TVs) must be powered down 90 minutes before your fixed bedtime.
 This is non-negotiable.
 Shorter-wavelength blue light emitted by these devices potently suppresses melatonin secretion by up to 50%, delaying sleep onset and fragmenting early, restorative slow-wave sleep.
 Use this time for the day's specific empathy-building task.

-Morning Light Anchor: Within 30 minutes of waking, you must get 15 minutes of exposure to natural, outdoor light.
-Do not wear sunglasses.
+Morning Light Anchor: Within 30 minutes of waking, Do not wear sunglasses.
 If weather prohibits, use a 10,000-lux light therapy box at a distance of 12-18 inches.
 This light exposure is the primary zeitgeber (time-giver) for your circadian system.
 Smith & Jones (2018, n=60) demonstrated that seven consecutive days of morning light exposure recalibrated circadian rhythms, leading to a 15% increase in self-reported prosocial behavior and a 10% reduction in perceived social stress.

 The Daily Sequence: Layered Neurological Repair